This handsome guy was TNR on May 5, 2017 and posed for this picture a week later!

 For viewing purposes only - the trap is always covered

-In a TNR program, community cats are humanely trapped, brought to a veterinarian to be spayed or neutered, receive a rabies vaccine, flea control and their right ear is tipped (a sign that a cat has been spayed or neutered) and then returned to their outdoor home.
+In a TNR program, community cats are humanely trapped, brought to a vet to be spayed or neutered, receive a rabies vaccine, flea control and their right ear is tipped (a sign that a cat has been spayed or neutered) and then returned to their outdoor home.

 This is a common occurrence in untreated eye infections, the eye will have to be removed